-Participant Preparation for Urine Testing
+Participant Preparation

 - 1. Upon admission to the program, case managers will review the drug testing collection protocol with the participant and provide the participant with a copy. - 2.
 Upon admission to the program, participants will be provided with a list of over-the-counter medications and foods they MUST avoid while in drug testing (attached). - 3.
 Because selection for testing is done on a random basis, ALL program participants MUST appear in the office ready to provide a urine sample for testing. - a.
-Participants who cannot provide a sample on the first attempt will wait in a designated area where they must be observed for 15 minutes before being tested again.
-If the participant cannot produce a sample within 15 minutes, the test will be reported as a refusal. - b.
-Children are not to be present during the drug testing process. - 4.
+Participants who cannot provide a sample will wait in a designated area for 15 minutes, and will be monitored to ensure no consumption of fluids.
+If the participant cannot produce a sample within 15 minutes, the "Shy Bladder" procedure will be implemented. - b, Children are not to be present during the drug testing process. - 4.
 All drug testing will take place first, followed by the supervision appointment with the participant's case manager.
 The case manager will review the results of the drug test at the supervision appointment after the drug testing process is complete and the participant is escorted back to the office by the case manager. - 5.
 "Shy Bladder" procedure.
-If a participant cannot provide a sample, they will only be allowed one additional opportunity to give a sample and this will be no more than 15 minutes after their first attempt.
-The participant must remain in sight of the designated WCS staff assigned to observe the waiting area until they are called again to test.
+If a participant cannot provide a sample, they will remain in the designated drug testing waiting room until they are able to do so.
 THEY WILL NOT BE ALLOWED TO LEAVE AND RETURN TO PROVIDE A SAMPLE, and all consumption of fluids will be strictly monitored.
-Participants are not allowed to leave to go to their car, get a drink, smoke, or for any other reason.
-If the participant leaves the drug testing designated waiting area for any reason before providing a sample, a "Refusal" will be documented and reported to the Court.
+Participants are not allowed to leave to go to their car, get a drink, smoke, or any other reason.
+If the participant leaves the drug testing waiting area for any reason before providing a sample, a "Refusal" will be documented and reported to the Court.
 NO EXCEPTIONS!